yandech1/CS7641_project/README.md

 #### U-Net
 The U-Net network architecture is adapted from [9].
 The network architecture consists of two 3x3 convolutions (unpadded convolutions), each followed by instance normalization and a rectified linear unit (ReLU) and a pooling operation with stride 2 for downsampling an input.
 During upsampling, a 3 × 3 convolution with no padding reduces the size of a feature map by 1 pixel on each side, so in this case the identity connection performs a center crop on the input feature map.
 In other words, the U-net architecture provides low-level information with a sortof shortcut across the network.

 Let Ck denote a Convolution-BatchNorm-ReLU layer with k filters.
-CD denotes a Convolution-BatchNorm-Dropout-ReLU layer.
 All convolutions are 4 × 4 spatial filters applied with stride 2.
 Convolutions in the encoder and in the discriminator are downsampled by a factor of 2, whereas in the decoder they are upsampled by a factor of 2.
 The U-Net architecture consists of:

 **encoder:** C64-C128-C256-C512-C512-C512-C512-C512.

-**decoder:** CD512-CD1024-CD1024-C1024-C1024-C512-C256-C128
+**decoder:** C512-C1024-C1024-C1024-C1024-C512-C256-C128

 ### Discriminator Architecture
 The discrimiator architecture is designed to model high-frequency structure and relying on L1 term in the error to force low-frequency correctness.
 In order to model high-frequencies, it is sufficient to restrict our attention to the structure in local image patches.
 Therefore, we the discriminator architecture is termed as PatchGAN – that only penalizes structure at the scale of patches.
 This discriminator tries to classify if each N × N patch in an image is real or fake.